osugrad86/Cybersecurity-BootCamp-Project1/README.md

 - The network was configured to grant access over IP Address and I used my Home laptop's IP address to build the security rules.
   IP Address variable - see Special Note below.

-### Special Note:
+### Project Challenges:
 **My internet service provider (ISP) uses dynamic assignment of my home laptop's IP address.
-This requires an update to the NSG of my virtual network each time I started up the laptop.
+This requires an update to the NSG (Network Security Group) of my virtual network each time I started up the laptop.
 Using a tool like IP Monkey or IP Chicken to get the current IP address of my laptop, I needed to edit the NSG to reflect this new value.
 Otherwise, I would not have access to any of the virtual machines.**

 My home laptop was granted access to the ELK VM.
 Its IP address varies see: Special Note above.

-### Additional Note:
+### Lesson Learned:
 **When building out the virtual network in Azure, I was unable to load the resources I had created.
 I got a fetching error msg. (see below)**

 ![Azure Portal Fetch Error ](https://github.com/osugrad86/Cybersecurity-BootCamp-Project1/blob/main/Images/Fetch_Error.png)